JanotLeLapin/Margit/README.md

 nix develop
 ```

-You should now have a deobfuscated, decompiled and patched `src` directory, cd into it and write some code!
+You should now have deobfuscated, decompiled and patched `api` and `server` codebases.
+You may now make changes, commit them, and rebuild patches using the `margit-build-patches` command.

-You might notice that `src` is a local Git repository.
-That's because we use its commit history to generate [patches](./patches).
-If you want to generate a patch, you simply need to write some code, commit it to `src`, and use the special `margit-build-patches` command from the root of this repository.